Mateusbl/marcao/SELENIUM_TESTING.md

 # Selenium Testing Guide

 ## Overview
-This project includes comprehensive Selenium UI tests for testing the web interface of the car dealership management system.
+This project includes comprehensive Selenium UI tests for testing the web interface of the car dealership management system using Microsoft Edge browser.

 ## Test Structure